bhaveshgawri/recomender-system/README.md

 # Recommendor System

-Below is the list of the algorithms used to implementrecommendor systems which have been implemented which include Collaborative filtering, Singular Value Decomposition and CUR.
+Below is the list of the algorithms used to implement recommendor systems which have been implemented which include Collaborative filtering, Singular Value Decomposition and CUR.

 ## Functionality Implemented